-In the hard disk industry, in the face of changes in the industry and the uncertainty of the COVID-19 epidemic, the company will use its existing core technologies to increase its market share and continue to develop new technologies and businesses.
-Through the vertical integration of the three main businesses, we will develop more diversified products and create product business opportunities.
+Facing changes in the market, the Company will use its existing core technology to not only increase its share of the hard disk products market, but also continue to invest in technology development and business expansion.
+Through vertical integration of the three main businesses, we will develop more diversified products and create opportunities.